 Precautions for safe handling: Water reactive, keep away from moisture.
 Flammable, keep away from heat or sources of ignition.
 Avoid contact with skin and eyes and inhalation.
 Avoid dust formation or breathing vapors, mist, or gas.
 Use only with adequate ventilation or respiratory protection.
 Keep away from heat or sources of ignition.
 Prevent any build-up of electrostatic charge.

 Conditions for safe storage: Water reactive, keep away from moisture.
 Flammable, keep away from heat or sources of ignition.
 Flammable materials should be stored in a flammable storage cabinet.
 Keep container tightly closed in a cool, dry, and well-ventilated place away from incompatible materials and conditions.
 Avoid dust generation, moisture, and heat.
-Keep cool and protect from sunlight
+Keep cool and protect from sunlight.

 Spill and Accident Procedure